clivewalkden/hibpv2/README.md

 [i] example@example.com has not been breached.

 This has been updated for the "HaveIBeenPwned?"
 API 2.
 This is a modified/working version of houbbit's python program that checks emails for pwnage using the HaveIBeenPwned?
 API.

+This is another updated version that fixed up JeffreyMustard's repor, included the ability to report on basic breach data information